aditiR2508/Real-World-and-Interactive-Visualizations/README.md

 ### •	Real-time dashboard support

 # Dataset Used:
-•	Student academic data
+### •	Student academic data
-•	Placement statistics
+### •	Placement statistics
-•	Sales and profit data
+### •	Sales and profit data
-•	Customer behavior data
-•	City population data

-Observations:
+# Observations:
-•	Plotly charts were interactive and user-friendly.
+### •	Plotly charts were interactive and user-friendly.
-•	Treemap displayed hierarchical values clearly.
+### •	Treemap displayed hierarchical values clearly.
-•	Sankey diagram visualized student flow effectively.
+### •	Sankey diagram visualized student flow effectively.
-•	3D scatter plots allowed rotation for better analysis.
+### •	3D scatter plots allowed rotation for better analysis.
-•	Geospatial maps showed location insights dynamically.
+### •	Geospatial maps showed location insights dynamically.
-•	WordCloud highlighted key frequent terms.
+### •	WordCloud highlighted key frequent terms.

-Applications:
+# Applications:
-•	Business Intelligence Dashboards
+### •	Business Intelligence Dashboards
-•	Educational Analytics
+### •	Educational Analytics
-•	Customer Segmentation
+### •	Customer Segmentation
-•	Process Flow Analysis
+### •	Process Flow Analysis
-•	Geographic Mapping
+### •	Geographic Mapping
-•	Text Analytics
+### •	Text Analytics

-Result:
+# Result:
-Real-world and interactive visualization techniques using Plotly and other Python libraries were successfully studied and implemented.
+### Real-world and interactive visualization techniques using Plotly and other Python libraries were successfully studied and implemented.

-Conclusion:
+# Conclusion:
-Interactive visualizations provide better understanding of complex datasets than static charts.
-Plotly enhances data exploration through dynamic and responsive charts, making it highly useful for modern analytics and dashboards.
+### Through this experiment, we have observed that interactive visualizations provide better understanding of complex datasets than static charts.
+We have also seen how plotly enhances data exploration through dynamic and responsive charts, making it highly useful for modern analytics and dashboards.